Krista Ninivaggi: Projects

 During the beginning of her career at Rockwell Group, Ninivaggi worked on several projects.
-One of these included the interiors for Nobu Fifty Seven, a sushi restaurant in New York City.
-As she moved onto work for AvroKO, she worked on the Lily & Bloom Restaurant in Hong Kong's LKF Tower.
+One of these included the interiors of Nobu Fifty Seven, a sushi restaurant in New York City.
+As she moved onto work for AvroKO, she worked at the Lily & Bloom Restaurant in Hong Kong's LKF Tower.
 This project included multiple custom made design elements that she had to take into consideration.
 While at AvroKO, Ninivaggi also did design work for the Park Avenue Café.
 This café changes its interiors for each season, which means there are 4 scenarios that Ninivaggi had to design for in this project.
 During her time at ShoP, Ninivaggi amassed a lengthy portfolio of accomplishments.
 She is credited with building the ShoP interiors team "virtually from scratch...leading the design of the interiors of Barclays Center in Brooklyn, Shopbop headquarters in Manhattan, projects in Botswana and Washington, D.C., as well as the firm's own new office in the Woolworth Building".
 For the Barclays center, the spaces included the Vault Suites, individual suites, the 40/40 Club, and nearly every other main area.
 Ninivaggi's team also designed a prototype for an e-classroom that is to be used in the teachers college at Columbia University.
-At Ninivaggi's own company, K&Co, one of her most high-profile works was a rainbow pool at residential complex Manhattan Park on Roosevelt Island.
+At Ninivaggi's own company, K&Co, one of her most high-profile works was a rainbow pool at the residential complex Manhattan Park on Roosevelt Island.
 In 2015 she collaborated with Pliskin architecture, Citi Habitats New Developments, and artist HOT TEA on a design for what's known as the "pop up pool club" and is considered to be one of the many great public art installations in New York City.
 In 2016, artist Andrew Faris was the featured artist for the second consecutive year of the project.